simpleprofi/public/help/accessNew/access.md

 Schema browser visualizes all tables with all columns at once, giving you a high-level overview of the database.
 Click on a table to see its details in the property panel; it is also a good starting point for drill-downs and further exploration.

 ![](https://i.imgur.com/jGyiZh6.gif)

 ### Context actions for db columns

-In case you want to retrieve only some of the columns, select them (Shift+click) in the schema, and then use context actions that appear in the property panel
+In case you want to retrieve only some of the columns, select them (Shift+click) in the schema, and then use context actions that appear in the property panel.

 ## Queries